 - 16.21.
-The Unpredictable Capex comprises Capex that meets the following conditions as follows: - (a) the Capex is uncertain or was unforeseen at the time of setting Allowed Revenue; and - (b) the Capex relates to an event or circumstance that the Transportation Licensee does not have control over to any material extent. - 16.22.
-The Unpredictable Capex may include, but is not limited to, costs arising from changes in a Transportation Licensee's obligations that arise from a Government direction or instruction that is outside of the Transportation Licensee's control. - 16.23.
+The Unpredictable Capex comprises of Capex that meets the following conditions as follows: - (a) the Capex is uncertain or was unforeseen at the time of setting the Allowed Revenue; and - (b) the Capex relates to an event or circumstance that the Distribution Licensee does not have control over to any material extent. - 16.22.
+The Unpredictable Capex may include, but is not limited to, costs arising from: - (a) changes in the obligations of the Distribution Licensee that arise from a Government direction or instruction that is outside of the control of the Distribution Licensee; and - (b) the response by the Distribution Licensee to any request from the Commission to take ownership of assets belonging to a third-party or the Government or to operate and maintain assets belonging to a third-party for the foreseeable future. - 16.23.
 The Commission may include an estimate of foreseen but uncertain Unpredictable Capex in its determination of Allowed Capex. - 16.24.
-Any differences arising between this estimate of Unpredictable Capex and actual Unpredictable Capex, approved by the Commission to be prudent and efficient, will be recovered by the Transportation Licensee as part of Unpredictable Capex Adjustments. - 16.25.
+Any differences arising between this estimate of Unpredictable Capex and actual Unpredictable Capex, approved by the Commission to be prudent and efficient, will be recovered by the Distribution Licensee as part of Unpredictable Capex Adjustments. - 16.25.
 The inclusion of an estimate of Unpredictable Capex would generally apply by exception and does not supplant the primary requirement that

-Transportation Licensee accurately forecast expenditure and that the Commission sets allowances on an ex-ante basis.
+Distribution Licensee accurately forecast expenditure and that the Commission sets allowances on an ex-ante basis.

 - 16.26.
 At the time of including an estimate of Unpredictable Capex for a project or programme, the Commission will also define the appropriate methodology to be used when calculating that project's actual Unpredictable Capex as part of Unpredictable Capex Adjustments.
 Methodologies may include but are not limited to: - (a) Full pass-through.
-This is where the actual cost of a Capex project or programme is to be fully recovered by the Transportation Licensee, by making Unpredictable Capex Adjustments to account for the full effect of differences between estimated and actual Unpredictable Capex on Allowed Revenues.
+This is where the actual cost of a capex project or programme is to be fully recovered by the Distribution Licensee, by making Unpredictable Capex Adjustments to account for the full effect of differences between estimated and actual Unpredictable Capex on Allowed Revenues.

-This methodology could apply when an investment is very likely to be needed, but both the quantity of investment and the unit cost are uncertain and largely outside of the Transportation Licensee's control;
+This methodology could apply when an investment is very likely to be needed, but both the quantity of investment and the unit cost are uncertain and largely outside of the Distribution Licensee's control;